Relief, California: History

 Prior to the Gold Rush, the area was a summer residence for the Southern Maidu Indians.
 The present Relief Hill Road is believed to be the approximate location of a Maidu trail.

 There are two conflicting stories about how Relief Hill got its name.
-One story is that it is located at the spot where, in 1847, a rescue party met remnants of the Donner party who expressed their relief.
+One story is that it is located at the spot where, in 1847, a rescue party met surviving remnants of the Donner Party who expressed their great relief.

 Another story is that in 1853, four miners were prospecting in the area.
 Having no luck and running out of supplies, they had about given up when one of them found gold, whereupon they expressed their relief.
 A contemporary resident told this story best in a letter to a local paper.

 "Some time during the year 1853, four miners, whose names are Taylor, Bonham, Moore and Rogers, united their fortunes and set out together upon a prospecting tour through the mountains of Nevada.
 At a point about three miles south of Snow Tent, in the northern section of the county, our adventurers discovered indications which induced them to commence serious operations.
 Staking off a small claim near the head of what is now styled Logan's Cañon, and forms the north-eastern boundary of Relief Hill, they applied themselves with untiring energy and patience.
 For two long weary months they toiled bravely on without reaping any reward.
 The prospect was gloomy.
 Finances were getting very low.
 A few days more, and there was nary red in bank.
 The last scad had gone for a dozen murphies and a piece of Spanish beef, and now, these too, had 'vamosed the ranch.'
 The boys were in a dilemma.They were forced to suspend 'internal improvements' or seek a change of venue.
 Reduced to positive destitution, and heartily sick of 'hope deferred,' they were upon the eve of adopting the alternative when one of the hungry hombres struck the shining lode, and manifested his delight by shouting the word—Relief.
 Hence, the name of the hill."

 The town grew quickly.
 By 1856, it had a population of 75, two saloons, one store, one butcher shop, one blacksmith shop, two boarding houses and several homes.
 In 1858, registered voters alone numbered 100.